-Retail Marketing Strategy: The Ultimate Guide for 2024 and Beyond + Examples
+Retail Marketing Strategy: Ultimate Guide for 2025 and Beyond [+ Examples]

 Retail marketing is a tricky business.
 That is why, for this guide, we consulted the retail marketing experts at Acceleration Partners, an award-winning, global partner marketing agency with extensive experience in retail, to give you a deeper understanding of what a great retail marketing strategy involves, and the best tactics for retail marketing success in 2024 (and beyond!).

 Retail marketing as a whole doesn’t get the attention it deserves.
-Most people focus on e-commerce alone and its potential, but in reality, it only accounts for 14% of global retail sales.
+Most people focus on e-commerce alone, and the potential it has, but in reality, it only accounts for 14% of global retail sales.
 The other 86% comes from people walking into stores and buying products in person.

-This presents a unique opportunity to use online and offline marketing to drive revenue for your retail business.
-If you don’t use the right retail marketing channels, potential customers will go to a competitor without thinking twice.
+This presents a unique opportunity to use both online and offline marketing to drive revenue for your business.
+If you don’t take advantage of the right channels for retail marketing, then potential customers will go to a competitor without thinking twice.
+That is why it is so important to have a great retail marketing strategy!

-So, what makes for a truly successful marketing strategy, and how do you develop and implement one that works for your unique brand?
+So, what makes for a truly successful retail marketing strategy?
+And how do develop and implement one that works for your unique brand?

-That is exactly what we’re covering today—everything you need to know to create and implement your own successful strategy, along with examples, case studies, and tips from the best in retail marketing!
+That is exactly what we’re covering today – everything you need to know to create and implement your own successful retail marketing strategy, along with examples, case studies and tips from the best of the best in retail marketing!

 Skip to What You Need